 Thanks for checking out this web extra.

-We didn’t have time to bring you all of this week’s panel discussion on 4 The Record.
+We didn’t have time on “4 the Record” to bring you all of our panel discussion.

 We finish the conversation here about the fight in Washington DC about raising the debt ceiling.
 Democrats and Republicans on Capitol Hill are playing a game of political chicken we’ve seen before over the debt ceiling.

 Democrats are pushing to raise it so the government can meet its obligations, pay the bills and keep the government running to avoid a shutdown.

 They passed it in the House, but Senate Republicans won’t vote for it.
 They want to force Democrats to use the budget-reconciliation process.

 Democrats have the power and votes to do it, but worry the time it takes could mean missing the deadline in mid-October that would prompt a government shutdown anyway.

 - Disaster relief to states could be delayed.

 - Money for food assistance programs could be put on hold along with school programs and more.

 Both parties agree a default would be disastrous.

 It’s clear Republicans want to put the pressure on Democrats because of their $3.5 trillion spending plan.